ton-community/ton-docs/docs/develop/dapps/tutorials/jetton-minter.md

 1. Need to have a wallet [TonHub](https://ton.app/wallets/tonhub-wallet) or [Chrome Extension](https://ton.app/wallets/chrome-plugin).
 2. Have on your balance more than 0.25 TONCOIN + blockchain commission.

-:::tip Advice to point 2:
+:::tip Starter tip
- Have more than 0.5 TONCOIN is definitely enough.
+ ~0.5 TONCOIN is definitely enough for this tutorial.
 :::

 ## 🚀 Let's get started!